Cauliflower

 • Aphids and mites - These sap suckers love cauliflower and should be kept under control with an organic insecticide.
 Aphids can transmit a virus that stunts cauliflower growth so act quickly.

-• Snails and slugs - protect young seedlings with OCP eco-shield otherwise you'll quickly be left with bare stalks!
+• Snails and slugs - Protect young seedlings with OCP eco-shield otherwise you'll quickly be left with bare stalks!

-• Powdery mildew - sometimes seen on cauliflowers and can be treated with an organic fungicide.
+• Powdery mildew - Sometimes seen on cauliflowers and can be treated with an organic fungicide.
 Where possible increase airflow around the plants as well.

 • Environmental conditions (usually related to hot spells) can play havoc with cauliflowers causing plants to not form proper heads or to bolt to seed.
 Grow at the right of time year for your location and apply OCP eco-seaweed regularly to help plants cope with heat stress.